-A souvenir doesn’t have to be a tchotchke– this memory-to-go can take the form of a local artisan craft, an object that represent the traditions or culture of the area, or even a natural object you can’t even buy, like sand from a beach.
+A souvenir doesn’t have to be a tchotchke– this memory-to-go can take the form of a local artisan craft, an object that represents the traditions or culture of the area, or even a natural object you can’t even buy, like sand from a beach.
 This site will help you skip past the ash trays and shot glasses and point you to the best souvenirs (and travel experiences) for your next vacation.

 Souvenir Finder has been featured in Travel and Leisure, Huffington Post, Weight Watchers and Racked.
 I’ve also freelanced for the New York Post, Trivago and Walks of Italy.

 For more about this site, see our FAQs.